rainytides/FSJS-TD-Unit4-Proj/README.md

 **Implementation:**
 - **Reveal Mechanism:** The method revealPhrase is responsible for displaying the entire phrase.
 It iterates over each character in the phrase and makes sure it's visible to the player.
 - **Game Over Invocation:** In the gameOver method, only when the player has won the game, the revealPhrase method is invoked to display the solution.
-- **Timeout Mechanism:** After revealing the phrase, a setTimeout function is used to wait for 4 seconds before proceeding to reset the game.
+- **Timeout Mechanism:** After revealing the phrase, a setTimeout function is used to wait for 1 second before proceeding to reset the game.
 This ensures that players have ample time to relish their victory and view the complete phrase before the game interface is reset for a new round.